kubernetes/kubernetes/examples/guestbook/README.md

 ### A few Google Container Engine specifics for playing around with the services.

-In GCE, `cluster/kubectl.sh` automatically creates forwarding rule for services with `createExternalLoadBalancer`.
+In GCE, `kubectl` automatically creates forwarding rule for services with `createExternalLoadBalancer`.

 ```shell
 $ gcloud compute forwarding-rules list